What are eating disorders?

 - Try to eat a “balanced” diet – one that contains all the types of food your body needs, including carbohydrate food such as bread, rice, pasta, or cereals with every meal.

 - Don’t miss meals – long gaps encourage overeating.

 - Try not to be influenced by other people skipping meals or commenting on weight.

 How are anorexia and bulimia treated?

-Here at Camali Clinic, we offer counselling (such as cognitive behavioural therapy and family therapy) and psychotherapy for eating disorders.
+Here at Camali Clinic, we offer counseling such as cognitive behavioral therapy and family therapy and psychotherapy for eating disorders.

 This involves talking to one of our trained therapists about your thoughts and feelings.
-It can help you to understand how the problem started, and how you can change some of the ways you think and feel about things.
-It can be upsetting to talk about some things, but our therapists strive to help you to do this in a way which helps you to cope better with your difficulties.
+It can help you understand how the problem started and how you can change some of the ways you think and feel.
+It can be upsetting to talk about some things, but our therapists guide you in a way that helps you to cope better with your difficulties.

 They will also help you value yourself more and rebuild your self-esteem.